mchall92/mchall92.github.io/README.md

 ## Make your own!

-1. Use the Template button.
+1. Use the Template button
 2. Update `_config.yml` to contain your information.
     1. Change `url` to the URL you'll be hosting it at
     2. Make sure it has the /